 Sun allergy is the most common form of allergy.
 It can happen to anyone.
-It is a condition in which an itchy rash develops on the skin after exposure to sunlight.
+Generally, it is a condition in which an itchy rash develops on the skin after exposure to sunlight.
 The most common sun allergy is the polymorphic light eruption which is also called sun poisoning.
 The hands, the V of the neck, and some areas of the arms and legs that are not covered are susceptible to sun allergy.
-Sometimes the eyes can also be affected.
+In addition, sometimes it also affects the eyes.

 - Polymorphous light eruption or PMLE is the most common allergy that happens to any exposed area of the skin.
-It is characterized by development of rashes, itchiness and sunburns.
+Generally, it is characterized by development of rashes, itchiness and sunburns.

 - Hereditary PMLE sun allergy happens to people with an American Indian background and children are prone to this condition.

 - Photo allergic reaction sun allergy which is due to using products that prevent the rays of sun from making the skin tan such as the sun block cream.

 - At first, development of rashes and the skin becomes red after exposure to the sun.